Career Guide to Private Equity Jobs

 The total net profit for a private equity firm is the sum of the total profits from each of the funds it manages.

 Because private equity firms provide very large amounts of investment capital, there are usually very high minimum investment levels for those wishing to invest in a fund in return for a corresponding share of the fund’s profits.
 Minimum investments required may range from $250,000 to $1 million.
-That’s the reason that private equity investing in private equity funds is restricted to institutional investors and very wealthy individuals.
+That’s the reason that private equity investing is restricted to institutional investors and very wealthy individuals.
 Minimum investment requirements vary from one private equity firm to the next, but may also vary among different funds managed by a single private equity firm.

 Private equity jobs manage to attract top talent in the financial services sector.
 There are a number of key positions to fill at a private equity firm, and virtually all of them require experts in one field or another to fill the positions.